• Skip to main content

 Geocaching is the world's largest treasure hunt.
 It began in early 2000 with just 75 hidden geocaches.
 Today there are 3 million geocaches scattered across almost 200 countries worldwide, with millions of geocachers hunting for them.

 Tenerife is never the first to jump on a trend, so you won't find thousands of geocaching opportunities on the island.
 But right now, there are 100 or so caches in Tenerife waiting for you to discover them.
-To join the hunt, just download the free Geocaching app on your mobile or GPS device.
-Then use the co-ordinates provided to discover hidden boxes filled with "personal treasures" left by everyone who found it before you.

 What is geocaching really?

 Geocaching is an amazing way to discover new places in Tenerife you had absolutely no idea existed.
-Although you may find some close to you, in most cases you'll need a car just to get yourself underway.
+Although you may find some close to you, in most cases, you'll need a car just to get yourself underway.

 The app gives you a good description with GPS locations of all possible starting points.
 After all, there's no point in getting you lost before you even begin.
-So away you go with your GPS map which shows you roughly where the treasure is.
-The route you take to get there is totally your own decision.

 Once you're close enough, proximity mode kicks in which means your prize is within your grasp.
 Since the close proximity radius is about 20m, you're not going to just stumble across the geocache.
-There have been occasions when we've spent over an hour on the last stage, cursing our predecessors for making it so difficult to find.

 Keep at it and you'll prevail.
 Just think to yourself: "Where would I hide a cache?" and you'll be a step closer.
 Sadly, there's never, ever an X to mark the spot.
 If all else fails, the app has hint photos that will steer you in the right direction.